waynecharr/Social_Network_API/README.md

 - "took an initial stab at the api/routes.
 Put in some basic code that will need to be fleshed out later."
 - "updated API routes, added a few additional bits of code for reactions and friends"
 - "made additional additions to the API routes.
 Needs to be tested."
+- "made some additional changes to the api routes"